Team Ninja: Hayashi leadership and split into two subteams (2013–2022)

-In 2017, Team Ninja released their new action role-playing game Nioh to great critical response.
-Nioh originally started development in 2004 at Koei, and was moved between multiple developers, such as Omega Force, before Koei approached Team Ninja after the merger in 2010 to help develop the game.
+In 2017, Team Ninja released their new action role-playing game Nioh to positive reviews.
+It originally development in 2004 at Koei, and was moved between multiple developers, such as Omega Force, before Koei approached Team Ninja after the merger in 2010 to help develop the game.
 When first presented with the project by Koei, Team Ninja staff were skeptic about the game's concept, citing the western protagonist in Sengoku-era Japan, as well as various mechanics.
 Despite these uncertainties, development was fully transferred to Team Ninja in 2012.
-The title would go on to receive multiple awards, and became Team Ninja's best-selling title.
+Nioh received multiple awards, and became Team Ninja's best-selling game.
 They released Marvel Ultimate Alliance 3: The Black Order for the Nintendo Switch in 2019 as well as Dead or Alive 6.
 Team Ninja released the prequel to Nioh, Nioh 2, in March 2020.
-A compilation of Ninja Gaiden series, dubbed Ninja Gaiden: Master Collection, released in June 2021.
+A compilation of Ninja Gaiden series, Ninja Gaiden: Master Collection, released in June 2021.
 Team Ninja also developed Stranger of Paradise: Final Fantasy Origin, which released in 2022.

+Yasuda leadership and 30th anniversary (2022–present)

 As of 2022, Yosuke Hayashi had left Team Ninja to serve as the general manager of Koei Tecmo's entertainment division, with Fumihiko Yasuda replacing him as president.
 Wo Long: Fallen Dynasty was announced the same year, being produced by Team Ninja lead Fumihiko Yasuda, who led the development on Nioh and Nioh 2, as well as Masaaki Yamagiwa.
 Yamagiwa, who joined Team Ninja in 2021 after the closure of Sony Interactive Entertainment's Japan Studio, was previously producer on Bloodborne.
 It released in 2023.
 Rise of the Rōnin, another collaboration with Sony, was released in 2024.
 Team Ninja celebrated its 30th anniversary in 2025.
-Ninja Gaiden 4 and Nioh 3 were subsequently revealed and due to release on October 21, 2025, and in early 2026 respectively for this occasion.
+Ninja Gaiden 4 and Nioh 3 were revealed and due to release on October 21, 2025, and in early 2026 for this occasion.